 How do I fix File Explorer crashes or freezes in Windows 10?

-If File Explorer crashes or freezes on your Windows computer, you can try some general solutions given in the linked post.
+If File Explorer keeps crashing or freezing on your Windows computer, you can try some general solutions given in the linked post.
 You can disable the Preview Pane, disable the Thumbnails Preview, run SFC scan, update your display drivers, etc.

 How to fix Can’t reconnect to all network drives